NVIDIA SWOT Analysis 2026: GTC Reveals $1 Trillion Orders, Vera Rubin, and the Kyber Era

 When NVIDIA reports Q4 FY2026 earnings on February 25, 2026, Wall Street expects something extraordinary: roughly $65 billion in quarterly revenue, more than what most Fortune 500 companies generate in an entire year.
 The Santa Clara chipmaker has become the undisputed king of AI infrastructure, riding the generative AI wave to a market capitalization that briefly touched $3 trillion.
 But with Blackwell chips now accounting for 70% of data center compute revenue and competition intensifying from every direction, can NVIDIA maintain its dominance?

-This SWOT analysis examines NVIDIA's strategic position as it enters the critical phase of scaling Blackwell production while preparing the Rubin platform for late 2026.
-We analyze the company's strengths, weaknesses, opportunities, and threats using real financial data and market trends.
+This SWOT analysis examines NVIDIA's strategic position as it enters the critical phase of scaling Blackwell production while preparing the Vera Rubin platform.
+We analyze the company's strengths, weaknesses, opportunities, and threats using real financial data, market trends, and the latest GTC 2026 revelations.

 Strengths: The Unassailable AI Infrastructure Moat